cbpspratap/SQLTraining/Chapter 3/Readme.md

 In this chapter we will get into a bit of hands-on SQL coding, we will write basic SQL statements and will observe the output or the result and then will try to understand the working of a SQL statement.

 We will take a use case where we will create a dpu_college database and within this database we will create 3 tables student, dept and faculty.
+Then we will try to analyze the data using SQL.

   ***DB:*** *dpu_college*

   ***Table:*** *student, dept, faculty*

   **1. student**
  <br>
 | ID |	NAME | DEPT_ID | MARKS |
 |----|-------|---------|-------|